John Vifian interview

 Q: Which of your titles are your favorite, and what types of games in general?

-John Vifian: Battlefield 2 - I was a development directors for EA.
+John Vifian: Battlefield 2 - I was a development director for EA.
 It was a labor of love and in my opinion the best in the series.
 I made several good friends on the DICE team that I still stay in touch with.

 Right now Iím playing a lot of base builder games such as Clash of Clans and the like.